EdiWang/EdiTranslator/README.md

 ## Development

 0. Create an Azure Translator instace and get the API key and region
-1. Create an Azure Open AI instance, deploy a model and get the API key and endpoint
+1. Create an Azure Open AI instance
+  - Deploy both GPT-4o and GPT 3.5 Turbo model with deployment name as `gpt-4o` and `gpt-35-turbo`
+  - Get the API key and endpoint
 2. Open the solution in Visual Studio
 3. Modify `appsettings.json` or create `appsettings.Development.json` and set your API key and region like this